-+#ETD2395, CAD for Architecture 6 hrs., 3 crs.
++#ETD2395, CAD for Architecture

 Prerequisite: ARC1301C.

 To provide students with the opportunity to acquire basic knowledge and skills necessary to successfully operate a microcomputer system (IBM PC or compatible) using a Computer Aided Drafting and Design (CADD) application program called Revit Architecture.